gtolomei/big-data-computing/README.md

 [News](#News) | [General Information](#General-Information) | [Syllabus](#Syllabus) | [Environment Setup](#Environment-Setup) | [Class Schedules](#Class-Schedules) | [Previous Years](#Previous-Years)

 ## News
+- **March 2022 Exam Session (Extra): Project Presentation Schedule**<br/>
+Presentations of the projects that have been accepted for oral discussion is scheduled for **March 28, 2022, at 3:00 p.m.
+CEST**.
+The discussion will take place **in person** in **Room G0**, which is located in Viale Regina Elena 295.
+Alternatively, candidates who cannot participate in person, can join the meeting remotely via Google Meet, using the link indicated in the message sent on the Moodle forum. _Everyone is welcome to join!_
 - **March 2022 Exam Session (Extra)**<br/>
 Registrations to the March 2022 exam (extra) session are open on Infostud (id **814638**), and so they will be until **March 25, 2022**.
 Project submission week opens up on **March 19, 2022, at 00:00 a.m.
 CET** ([Central European Time](https://time.is/CET)) and closes on **March 25, 2022, at 11:59 p.m.
 CET**.<br/>